 When asked about some of the big drawcards in town, Xanthe lists the local galleries, boutiques, cafes and wineries.

 “In addition to X Gallery, there’s also Suki & Hugh just three doors down from me.
 They, like myself, have changing exhibitions, which are very high class and diverse and they have a shop range as well where they sell a lot of beautiful glasswork.
 They represent a lot of Canberran glass artists who do phenomenal work.
 They also feature a lot of ceramics and other media, whereas my work is mainly metal and silver jewellery.
 There’s also the Bungendore Fine Arts Gallery, as well as the Bungendore Wood Works Gallery, which has an international reputation and draws big crowds from all over Australia and the world.
-Between the four of us, we have a few different types of art covered, and that makes Bungendore a real destination to come and gallery hop.”
+We also have a great new family-run gallery on the other end of this street, Water Through Reeds.
+Between the five of us, we have a few different types of art covered, and that makes Bungendore a real destination to come and gallery hop.”

 When it comes to a spot of shopping, Xanthe is once again no short of recommendations for those looking to peruse beautiful home- and giftware.